ice-tall-cold/UG2-challenge/Mask_RCNN_Submission/README.md

 Add the test images dataset to this path.
 We assume the path name is "track2.1_test_sample".
 Then run "python test_convert_xml.py -eval_path track2.1_test_sample -pre_path results" in terminal.
 You will get corresponding .xml files generated in folder "results".
 Those .xml files can be used to run mAP_test codes and get the final mAP results.

+If you want to run the test code in pycharm not in terminal, just run test_convert_xml_pycharm.py.
+You need to manually change the path name in the code.
+The root_paht is the path where stored test images dataset.
+You can change the root_path to the folder name of test images dataset.
+The result .xml files are still generated in "results" folder.

 # Important Packages List
 python 3.6.8
 tensorflow 1.12.0